openhab/openhab-docs/_addons_bindings/zigbee/readme.md

 The binding will store the list of devices that have joined the network locally between restarts to allow them to be found again later.
 A ZigBee coordinator does not store a list of known devices, so rediscovery of devices following a restart may not be seemless if the dongle is moved to another system.

-When a ZigBee device restarts (eg a bulb is powered on), it will send an announcement to advise the coordinator that it is on the network and this will allow the binding to rediscover devices that have become lost.
+When a ZigBee device restarts (e.g. a bulb is powered on), it will send an announcement to advise the coordinator that it is on the network and this will allow the binding to rediscover devices that have become lost.
 Battery devices often have a button that may also perform this function.

 ## Leave